Open until 5pm, call free on 0800 531 6027

 ⓘ Illustrative example

-This example is for illustrative purposes only and uses the average release amount of £82,475 and monthly equivalent rate (MER) of 6.3% – Key Market Monitor H1, 2023.
+Illustrative purposes only.
+It uses the average release amount of £82,475 and monthly equivalent rate (MER) of 6.3% – Key Market Monitor H1, 2023.
 Average UK house price of £288,000 – ONS, August 2023.

 Year Balance at start of year Interest (6.3% MER)¹ Balance at end of year² Remaining property equity³